 Callicarpa americana, beautyberry, is one of our most beautiful native shrubs.
 Beautyberry is a fast growing shrub to 6 feet tall.
 Clusters of pink flowers encircling the stems at the leaf axils are produced in the summer followed by vibrant clusters of bright purple fruits which remain on the plant for several months.
 Beautyberry attracts wildlife, particularly birds, to eat the fruit and the flowers attract bees.
 This native shrub looks best if it is cut back during May or June to encourage new growth.
 Beautyberry may be grown in full sun to light shade.

-Croton linearis, a native of South Florida pine rocklands and coastal areas, is commonly known as pineland croton.
+Croton linearis, a native of South Florida pine rocklands, is commonly known as pineland croton.
 This 2’ to 6’ tall semi-woody shrub has dark green linear leaves with white or golden hairs on their lower surface.
-Small white flowers and small dry fruits which pop open when ripe are present all year.
-Pineland croton is the larval food plant for the Bartram’s Hairstreak and the Florida Leafwing butterflies.
+Small white flowers are present all year.
+This species is dioecious; female plants produce small dry capsules which pop open when ripe.
+Pineland croton is the larval food plant for the Bartram’s Hairstreak and the Florida Leafwing butterflies, both of which are federally endangered.
 This shrub grows best in a sunny, dry location.
 Once established it requires no supplemental irrigation.

 Senna mexicana var. chapmanii, known as Bahama senna, is native to South Florida, the Bahamas and Cuba.
 It is a small shrub to 6 feet tall with yellow flowers nearly all year.
 Bahama senna is a larval host plant for several butterflies, including the orange-barred sulphur, sleepy orange sulphur and cloudless sulphur.
 It grows best in full sun.
 Bahama senna is a wonderful choice for all butterfly gardens.